Table of contents

 The Architecture of the Temple of Apollo: A Marvel of Greek Genius

-The Temple of Apollo, rebuilt in the 4th century BC, bears witness to the architectural ingenuity of the Greeks.
+The Temple of Apollo at Delphi, rebuilt in the 4th century BC, bears witness to the architectural ingenuity of the Greeks.
 The first version, built in the 6th century BC, was destroyed by an earthquake in 373 BC.
 Today, although partially in ruins, it retains elements of the Doric style characteristic of classical Greek architecture.

 The naos, or main building, was surrounded by 38 Doric columns supporting the entablature.
 Inside, the gold-and-ivory statue of Apollo stood, while the Pythia delivered her prophecies.
 The temple also housed the omphalos, the sacred stone marking the center of the world.